Bonsai Mary

 Light Requirements for Ficus ingens

 Providing the right amount of light is essential for healthy growth and proper development of your Ficus ingens plants.
 These plants thrive in bright, indirect light, making them perfect for indoor spaces with filtered sunlight.
-Placing your Ficus ingens near a window that receives bright, indirect light will ensure it gets the optimal light conditions it needs to flourish.

 Light Requirements for Ficus ingensLight Conditions